Top Ten Tips Disclaimer

 5. Total or Partial Unemployment - "Waiting Week" Top of Page

-Two principles are at work here -- a claimant must be "unemployed" in order to be eligible for benefits, and cannot receive benefits for the first week of unemployment until he or she has received benefits for three weeks' worth of unemployment.
+Two principles are at work here -- a claimant must be "unemployed" in order to be eligible for benefits, and cannot receive benefits for the first week of unemployment (the "waiting week") until he or she has received at least two weeks' worth of unemployment benefits and has either returned to full-time work or has exhausted his or her unemployment benefits except for the waiting week payment.
 "Unemployed" may be either totally unemployed or partially unemployed, according to the following definitions:

 Sec.
 201.091.
 Total and Partial Unemployment.